Moody Performance Hall

-The Moody Performance Hall (formerly Dallas City Performance Hall) is a performing arts venue located in the Arts District of Downtown Dallas, Texas, USA.
+The Moody Performance Hall (formerly Dallas City Performance Hall) is a performing arts venue located in the Arts District of Downtown Dallas, Texas, US.
 Designed by Skidmore, Owings & Merrill LLP (SOM) in collaboration with the Architect of Record, Corgan Associates, Inc., and constructed by the City of Dallas, the performance hall will be built in two phases.
 Phase I, which consists of the 750-seat proscenium theater and its support spaces, was completed in 2012.
 The project will be LEED Platinum.
 Funding for the performance hall was provided by the Citizens of Dallas through the 2006 Bond Program.